-- 14. The strainer size shall be recommended by the manufacturer.
+- 16. Water supplies for specialty water dispensing equipment and appliances shall be permanently piped to the appliance to the furthest extent possible with proximate isolation valves.
+For all others provide a plumbing wall box outlet with isolation valve within approximately six (6) feet of the appliance.
+Final connection lines to the appliance shall be braided stainless steel (SS). - 17.
+The strainer size shall be recommended by the manufacturer.
 The strainers shall be nickel alloy or polished brass.
-Tapped boss and trap primer floor drains where required shall be provided. - 15.
+Tapped boss and trap primer floor drains where required shall be provided. - 18.
 Custodial mop sinks shall be provided with a wall mount service fixture with lever handles, upper support rod, built in stops, vacuum breaker, and 5/8" threaded male hose outlet connection.